 Three pillars of virtual hackathons

-While our hackathons have been traditionally in-person, we've adapted our planning strategy and pre-requisites by defining three key pillars of hackathons that are compatible with virtual teams.
+strategy and pre-requisites to function in pandemic conditions by defining three key pillars of online hackathons that are compatible with virtual teams.

 Establish common spaces.

 Because a virtual hackathon takes place, well, virtually, common spaces should be established to recreate the everyone-in-the-office-at-the-same-time feel of an in-person hackathon.
-These spaces might look and feel differently depending on the work styles, schedules, and bandwidth of your team.
+These spaces might look and feel differently depending on the work styles, schedules, and bandwidth of the hackathon participants.
 Encourage each team to try a combination of the following:

-- Set up a master hackathon doc where everyone can pitch and vote on ideas.
-Once teams have formed, additional Coda docs can be spun up to accommodate individual teams and projects.
+Coda doc - Set up a master hackathon doc where everyone can pitch and vote on submissions.
+Once teams have formed, additional Coda docs can be spun up to accommodate individual teams, projects, and workflows.

-- Need to brainstorm?
+Zoom room - Need to brainstorm or do some problem-solving?
 Jump on a video call to get the specifics of your projects nailed down.
 Want to work "next" to someone?
-Keep the room open for anyone who might want to jump in when they have the time.
+Keep the room open for any team members that might want to jump in when they have the time.

 Inspire and coordinate ideas.

 Making the world a better place.
-Building new tools for a subset of users.
+Building new prototypes, tools, or functionalities for a subset of users.
 Using the product in unexpected ways.
 Setting a specific theme for your hackathon helps spur ideas.
 And while everyone should use the theme as inspiration, don't be too strict on theme adherence—you never know what kind of ideas people will pitch.
 Once your theme is set, here are a few steps to collect and coordinate ideas:

+.
 Remember that one purpose of the hackathon is to bring everyone together.
 Setting a schedule helps your team separate "work" time from other opportunities to bond.
-Carve out time for virtual mealtime, snacktime, and socialization.
+Carve out time for work, mentoring, virtual mealtime, snack time, and socialization.

-Don't forget the most important part.
+.
+Don't forget the most important part of any successful hackathon.
 Make sure you link to important docs and mocks, and record your thoughts.

 Don't forget to have fun.